bashbaugh/open-magic-chess-old/README.md

 `source venv/bin/activate` will need to be re-run every time you restart your pi.

-If you are just planning to build the chessboard then you do not need a virtualenv.
+If you are just planning to build the chessboard then you do not need a virtualenv.-->

 ### Enable I2C